couloum/puppet-arpwatch/README.md

 #### `source_email`

 Specifies the source email address for arpwatch emails.
+Only works under RedHat family distributions.
 Valid options: string.
 Default value: 'arpwatch@${::fqdn}'

 ## Limitations

-arpwatch currently only supports RedHat based distributions.
+This module currently supports RedHat and Debian distributions.
+It has only been thoroughly tested under RedHat.
 Pull requests are welcome to add support for other platforms.

 ## Development

 Pull requests are welcome.
 Please make sure to properly document any additions or changes made to the module.

 ## Release Notes

+v0.2.0 - Add support for Debian

+v0.1.2 - Add spec tests and dependencies

 v0.1.0 - Initial release of arpwatch module